ClearHeadedT/boot-dev-log/learn-memory-management/NOTES.md

 - Learned logical operators in C.
 - Learned the ternary operator in C.
 - Learned type sizes and how C represents different types in memory.
+- Learned using sizeof to check a type's size.